-Today, the search for alien life is limited only by the technological capabilities of mankind.
-On
+Today, the search for alien life is limited only by humanity's technological capabilities.

 Conditions on these distant neighbors of the Earth are calledextreme.
 Venusian temperature does not allow to explore the hot surface of the planet, which is heated to 470 ° C, and the inaccessibility of Europe, Enceladus and Titan becomes an even greater obstacle for scientists: the nearest launch of the probe to Europe is scheduled for 2025, and the issue of similar projects for other satellites has not yet been resolved at all.